yellowbean/absbox-doc/docs/source/modeling.rst

 Condition
 ------------

-condition is a `boolean` type test.
+condition is a `boolean` type test

-* it can be setup in reserve account to setup different target reserve amount;
+* it can be set up in reserve account to define different target reserve amount;
-* or in the waterfall to run the distribution action only when the critera is met;
+* or in the waterfall to run the distribution action only when the testing is passing;

 * [<formula>,">",val] -> true when <formula> greater than a value
 * [<formula>,"<",val] -> true when <formula> less than a value